 If you would like to add yellow to your space as the main color, try balancing it out with something neutral.
 When choosing a white to go with yellow, keep a check on how much yellow is in the in white you choose.
 You don't want a white with yellow in it or the reflection from the yellow wall onto the white wall will make it appear dingy.

-If choosing a bold color that has a vintage feel, add grey as a light neutral instead of beige.
+If choosing a bold color with a vintage feel, add grey as a light neutral instead of beige.
 It will look more modern.

 If you prefer to leave out white but want yellow, try pairing it with a grey, but as with white, choose a base grey carefully.
 It will also appear dingy next to a yellow if it has yellow in it.
 Opt for a blue grey rather than yellow grey.
 In the above, the grey would go with either of the yellow hues shown below it (not both).